This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 400°F. Mix together topping ingredients, set aside.
+• Preheat oven to 400°F. In a small bowl, combine breadcrumbs, butter, and parsley, set aside.

-• Cook shells al dente according to package directions.
+• Cook the pasta shells al dente according to package directions.
 Drain well.

-• Meanwhile, melt butter, flour and seasonings in a saucepan.
-Allow to cook 1 minute.
+• Meanwhile, in a medium saucepan, melt the butter, flour, and seasonings over medium heat and cook for 1 minute.

-• Once all of the milk/cream is added, whisk while bringing to a boil over medium heat.
+• Gradually add in milk, half and half, and Dijon, whisking until smooth after each addition.
+Once all of the milk/cream is added, whisk while bringing to a boil over medium heat.
 Allow to boil for 1 minute.

-• Remove from heat and stir in 2 ½ cups cheddar, gruyere cheese, and parmesan until smooth.
+• Remove from heat and add 2 ½ cups cheddar, gruyere cheese, and parmesan cheese.
+Whisk until smooth.

-• Mix cheese sauce with cooked pasta and ham and place in a 9×13 pan.
-Add topping and remaining ½ cup of cheese.
+• Toss the cheese sauce with cooked pasta and ham and transfer to a 9×13 baking dish.
+Sprinkle the breadcrumb topping over the casserole and top with the remaining ½ cup of cheese.

 Notes